TahaKJ/kubernetesTest/README.md

 # kuberneTest
-personalised responses for kubernetes demo containes
+Based on official Kubernetes demo , this is personalised responses for kubernetes demo containes :
 * a modified guestbook to private chatroom for iris using :
  1 redis pod for backend, 1 alpine pod for frontend